-Although there is quite a few steps, it is fairly straightforward to get it up and running.
+Although there is quite a few steps, it’s fairly straightforward to get it up and running.
 If you are leaving the car for a long period (i.e. over the winter), then regular checks are advised.
-You can usually just take a brief look at the maintainer and check for a green light, which means everything is working fine.
+You can usually just take a brief look at the maintainer and check for a green light, which is an indication that everything is working fine.

 Battery Maintainers v Trickle Chargers

-As the term “trickle” may suggest, a trickle charger will apply a constant charge to the battery regardless of whether its fully charged or not.
-This is different to a battery maintainer as this will charge the battery until its charged.
-Once charged, it will switch to a “float mode” that only will charge the battery once it detects the voltage has dropped and simply keep it topped up.
+As the term “trickle” may suggest, a trickle charger will apply a constant charge to the battery regardless of whether it’s fully charged or not.
+This is different to a battery maintainer as this will charge the battery until it’s charged.
+Once charged, it will switch to a “float mode” that only charges the battery once it detects the voltage has dropped.

-As you can imagine, a trickle battery charger that is connected indefinitely is not healthy for the battery.
+As you can imagine, a trickle charger that’s connected indefinitely isn’t healthy for the battery.
 Once a car battery is fully charged, it should not have the same voltage sent to it constantly.
-Trickle chargers do have their uses but if you want to leave a charger in for long periods of time, a battery maintainer is what is required.
+Trickle chargers do have their uses but if you want to leave a charger in for long periods of time, a battery maintainer is the best solution.

 Benefits of Battery Float Chargers

-The benefits of battery maintainers that use a float charge are fairly obvious.
+The benefits of battery maintainers that use a float charging modes are fairly obvious.
 The main being convenience of having a fully charged battery in a car that has been stored for a long period.
-Although there are many portable jump starters that will jump start the car, it is much easier to keep the battery topped up with a maintainer.
+Although there are many portable jump starters that will jump start the car, it’s much easier and safer to keep the battery topped up using a maintainer.

-Using a battery maintainer comes with various benefits as stated above and will ensure your battery is topped up and healthy.
+Using a battery maintainer comes with various benefits as stated above and ensures your battery is topped up.
 Many car battery chargers come with this functionality but using a battery maintainer that has one purpose, which is to maintain the battery is the best option.
 All of our recommendations above perform this functionality and are relatively cheap to purchase too.

-The Battery Tender® Plus is the best all rounder but for those that have a garage or simply want more functionality there are alternatives.
-The Noco Genuis G4 and Optima Digital 400 provide further features that can transform how you maintain your battery.
+The Battery Tender® Plus is the best all rounder but for those that have a large garage or simply want more functionality there are alternatives.
+The Noco Genuis G4 and Optima Digital 400 provide further features that can transform how you maintain your batteries.